 Step Two: Flush parasites out

 This is where the herbs come in.
-I thought it was interesting that many of the same herbs recommended here to treat candida are the same ones in TriLight’s Worm Out formula, including Black Walnut, Pau d’Arco, thyme, burdock, wormwood and cloves.
+TriLight’s Worm Out formula includes Black Walnut, Pau d’Arco, thyme, burdock, wormwood, and cloves.

 Take 1/2 teaspoon per 25 lbs. body weight every 3 hours.
 Or so.
 If you can only fit it in 2-3 times a day, that’s okay too.
 I took it straight – it tastes like dirt, but worse.
 You can put it in water to cut the taste, but then you have to drink more of the bad-tasting stuff of course.

 This herbal supplement from Body Ecology came highly recommended to me but I haven’t tried it yet – it contains natural herbs and botanicals like coriander, black walnut, cloves, and basil leaf to target a wide range of parasitic species.